First place winners (in the local or district competition) from previous years are not eligible to participate.

 Visit our website to register.
 Print and fill out applicable forms

-Official Optimist Participation Form
+Official Optimist Participation Form (for participants)

 Funding Form (if you are requesting funding)